mshumer/gpt-author/README.md

 **A 15-chapter novel can cost as little as $4 to produce, and is written in just a few minutes.**

+## *New 4/2/24: The Claude 3 Version*
+I've added a new version of gpt-author that takes full advantage of Anthropic's Claude 3 model.
+This version uses much simpler code and planning, but writes far better novels.
+Try it out with the Claude_Author.ipynb notebook in the repo!

+---

-A few output novel examples are provided in this repo.
-To read one, you can download its file and view it on https://www.fviewer.com/view-epub, or install it on your Kindle, etc.
+*A few output novel examples from the original (outdated) system are provided in this repo.
+To read one, you can download its file and view it on https://www.fviewer.com/view-epub, or install it on your Kindle, etc.*

 ## How It Works